November 10, 2025

 • A credit check may be required.

-• You run the risk of incurring extra charges through data usage, roaming, or any other features that are an extra cost as per the plan's terms.
+• You risk incurring extra charges through data usage, roaming, or other features that are an extra cost under the plan's terms.

 Cons:

-• Network priority – These plans are usually deprioritized during network congestion.
+• Network priority – These plans are usually deprioritized when the network is congested, so you may see slower speeds during those times.

-• Lower data limits – While most of them do offer unlimited data plans, the set limits for high-speed data on those is usually lower (10-50GB)
+• Lower data limits – While most prepaid carriers do offer unlimited data plans, the set limits for high-speed data on those is usually lower (10-50GB).

-TextNow Tip: You can compare how much you can save by financing a phone or buying one outright with a phone plan of your choice with a phone bill calculator.
+TextNow Tip: See how much you could save by buying a phone outright to use with a phone plan of your choice — rather than financing one through a specific carrier— with this free phone bill calculator.

 6. Figure out how many lines you need